Some time ago, I was on the phone with Becky, a life coach who specializes in “helping people with an overwhelming desire to create miracles.”

 William of Ockham was an English Franciscan philosopher and theologian, generally considered one of the major figures of medieval scholastic thought.
 He died around 800 years ago, but one of his most important ideas lives on.

 Occam’s razor (or Ockham’s razor) is a basic problem-solving principle which states that the simplest solution is usually the correct one.
 In science, Occam’s razor is used as a heuristic to guide researchers in eliminating unnecessary assumptions while developing theoretical models.
 Of course, we’re not talking about science here.
 We’re talking about some of the most common parts of life that we humans tend to overthink, overcomplicate, and overanalyze.

-Much like this essay, a great deal of self-help material includes notoriously vague directives: Start moving.
+Most self-help material offers laughably vague advice: Start moving.
 Take action.
 Do something!
 This leaves us scratching our heads, wondering what the fuck the something is that we’re supposed to do.
 So we revisit the self-help aisle, hoping to find the answer.
 Rarely, though, do we stop to acknowledge that we probably already have the answer.

 We almost always know what we need to do.
 We just don’t do it.

 Doing something usually means doing something different.
 It means stepping outside your comfort zone, venturing into the unknown, and facing some of your fears.
 And because this is emotionally daunting, we assume that it must also be complicated.